quanlinc/portaScrumPlugin/README.md

 portaScurmPlugin
 ================
+### (Note: Looks like this tool will fade away soon, so won't waste any time developing on it from this point forward)
 extra features for portaScurm

 PortaScrum does not have a copy story feature, or just say move current story to next sprint feature(not likely anyone